-When you sign up with Twitch or YouTube or any other streaming site and want to stream live you will receive a KEY.
+When you sign up with Twitch or YouTube (or any other streaming site) you will receive a stream KEY.
 This key is unique to your account and should not be shared or made public.

 If you have different accounts with different services, or say you want to use Twitch one night for games and Youtube another for a poetry reading, then different keys can be saved by making different profiles by reviewing the Profiles menu.